TroutTrout

 The Importance of OT Security

-Given the critical role that OT systems play in industrial environments, ensuring their security and reliability is paramount.
+Given the critical role that OT systems play in industrial environments, ensuring their security and reliability is essential.
 OT security involves protecting systems from cyber threats that could lead to unauthorized access, malfunction, or downtime.
 With the rise of Industry 4.0, the convergence of IT and OT systems has made OT environments more vulnerable to cyber-attacks.

 Common Root Causes of OT Downtime